muxinc/castable-video/README.md

 Cast your video element to the big screen with ease!

-The lightweight `CastableVideo` class extends the native `HTMLVideoElement` API and adds casting functionality to any video element.
+The lightweight `CastableVideoElement` class extends the native `HTMLVideoElement` API and adds casting functionality to any video element.
 The API was designed to have the feel of a native browser API similar to the other screen presentation API's.

 It was primarily built for use in [Media Chrome](https://github.com/muxinc/media-chrome) but it works great with any custom video controls as you can see in the example.